The Formanek-Procesi group with base a right-angled Artin group: Residual nilpotence and Lie algebra: Free partially commutative Lie algebra

-One of our aims in this section is to show that $I$ is a direct summand of $L({\cal Y})$.
-Proving this, we have $L({\cal Y})/I$ is a free $\mathbb{Z}$-module.
+Our aims in this section are to show $I$ is a direct summand of ${\rm gr}(F_{n})$ and ${\mathcal{L}}(N) = I$.
+Proving that $I$ is a direct summand of ${\rm gr}(F_{n})$, we have ${\rm gr}(F_{n})/I$ is a free $\mathbb{Z}$-module.
 Since $I$ is a homogeneous ideal, we get, by a result of Witt (see, for example, \cite[Section 2.4, Theorem 5.
 See, also, Theorem 3]{baht}), $I$ is a free Lie algebra.
-Next, we present a decomposition of $I$ where each of its summand is a free Lie algebra by explicitly giving a free generating set.
-Moreover, if $I \neq \{0\}$, we show that the $\mathbb{Z}$-module $I/\gamma_{2}(I)$ is a free (right) $U(L({\cal Y})/I)$-module with a free generating set ${\cal I} + \gamma_{2}(I)$.
+We present a decomposition of $I$ where each of its summands is a free Lie algebra by explicitly giving a free generating set.